Rounge-lab/VirMake/README.md

 This folder contains the VCONTACT2 output.
 The folder `genes_2_genomes` contains the files used when introducing the INPHARED database to be included in the taxonomic annotation.
 For further analysis the `c1.clusters` and `c1.ntw` can be used and viewed within [Cytoscape](https://cytoscape.org/).

-### vibrant_pass1 and vibrant_pass2

-These folders contain all VIBRANT results grouped by sample and one for the vOTUs respectively.
-It can be a bit tricky to navigate these, but they contain a lot of interesting files.
-The folder `VIBRANT_results` contains the several tables produced by VIBRANT.
-The direct viral sequences used by the pipeline is gathered from the folder `VIBRANT_phages/VIBRANT_contigs/contigs.phages_combined.fna` and `VIBRANT_vOTU_derep95_combined/VIBRANT_phages_vOTU_derep95_combined/vOTU_derep95_combined.phages_combined.fna`.
-The relevant taxonomic information can be found within `VIBRANT_results_contigs/VIBRANT_genome_quality_contigs.tsv` and the different AMG_ files within `VIBRANT_results`

 ### virsorter2 and virsorter_for_dram

 These folders contain all results from virsorter2 (pass 1 and 2 respectively).
 The most relevant file here is the `final-viral-score.tsv` file, which contains the scorings for each contig and what type of virus it was deemed as.